re:constitution Fellowships

 • Short abstract of your project (max.
 300 words),

-• Two references (university faculty members or practitioners in a field relevant to your project) who can serve as referees (Please note: Letters of recommendation are NOT REQUIRED),
+• Two references (university faculty members or practitioners in a field relevant to your project).
+Please note: Letters of recommendation are NOT REQUIRED.

-• Potential host institutions (your preferred research and practice institutions in EU countries to spend part of your mobility period, ideally including an indication of preferred dates and/or existing personal contacts.
-By the time of submitting your application you are not yet required to organise your stays.),
+• Potential host institutions (your preferred research and practice institutions in Europe to spend part of your mobility period, ideally including an indication of preferred dates and/or existing personal contacts.
+By the time of submitting your application you are not yet required to organise your stays.)

 The working language of re:constitution is English.

-The diversity of our societies should also be reflected in the Fellowships.
+The diversity of our societies should also be reflected in the re:constitution programme and network.
 We therefore welcome applicants of all cultural and social backgrounds, ages, religions, world views, disabilities or sexual identities.
 The applications will be evaluated by an evaluation committee of scholars and practitioners working in the fields of democracy and the rule of law.
-All applicants will be informed of the outcome of the evaluation process by early July 2023.
+All applicants will be informed of the outcome of the evaluation process by early July 2024.

-If you have any questions, please refer to the FAQ or contact the programme coordination team: reconstitution(at)trafo-berlin.de
+If you have any questions, please refer to the FAQ on our website or contact the programme coordination team: reconstitution@trafo-berlin.de

 Institution